strudelbots/strudel-public/code/README_template.md

 # strudel-public
 Used to share public parts of Strudel

-## Overview
+## About Strudel

 ## Pre-Requisites
-1. Register to strudel. <a href="mailto:support@strudel-ai.com?subject=Hello%20World&amp;body=put%20body%20">eMail Strudel Support</a>
+1. Register to strudel. <a href="mailto:support@strudel-ai.com?subject=Strudel%20Alpha%20Registration&amp;body=put%20body%20">eMail Strudel Support</a>
 3. You will get an email with Strudel secrets, keep this email and do not share your secrets with anyone.
 4. Github account with:
    1. Repository with python code on which you want to install Strudel
    2. Permission to to add repository secrets at the repository
    3. Permission to add Github actions  to the repository